 \section{Covers and pseudo-covers}

 Intuitively, the vertices from a cover of a set $W$ can take different roles.
 A few vertices of a cover may cover almost the complete set $W$, while a few others are only there to cover what was left over.
 The key observation of Czygrinow et al.\ is that in classes that exclude some~$K_{t,t}$ as a subgraph, there can only be few of such high degree covering vertices, while there can be arbitrarily many vertices that cover at most $t-1$ vertices of~$W$ (the same vertices can be covered over and over again).
 This observation can be applied recursively and is distilled into the following two definitions.
 Recall that by the processing carried out in the first phase of the algorithm we know that every neighborhood $N(v)$ can be covered by $k=2\nabla_1$ vertices different from $v$.
-For the rest of this article we fix $\alpha\coloneqq 1/k$, $\ell=8\nabla_1/\alpha^2+1=4k^3+1$ and $q=4k^4$.
+We recall all fixed parameters for easy to find reference.
+Following the presentation of~\cite{czygrinow2018distributed}, we name and fix these constants for the rest of this article.

 \begin{definition} A vertex $z\in V(G)$ is \emph{$\alpha$-strong} for a vertex set $W\subseteq V(G)$ if $|N[z]\cap W|\geq \alpha|W|$. \end{definition}